 Connect with us

-Why And How To Start Marketing Before Having A Product Definition
+Why and How to Start Marketing Before You Have a Product

 Back

-SmartUp \ Guiding Principles \ Why And How To Start Marketing Before Having A Product Definition
+SmartUp \ Guiding Principles \ Why and How to Start Marketing Before You Have a Product

 You don’t need a product if you discuss the problem, not the solution.
 The goal of your eventual product will be reaching people who have the problem you are trying to solve.

-The title of this article may seem like a total contradiction – how can someone market a product that isn’t defined and doesn’t exist?
-What would they even talk about in marketing??
+The title of this article might seem like a contradiction.
+How do you market a product that isn’t defined and doesn’t even exist yet?
+What would you even say?

 Creating a Brand

-Creating interest in your product requires starting the marketing immediately after setting up the company and preferably even long before.
-The purpose of the branding process is not to sell your product or service, which does not currently exist, but to achieve two other goals.
+Generating interest in your product means starting your marketing immediately after founding the company and ideally even before.
+The goal of the branding process is not to sell a product or service that doesn’t yet exist, but to accomplish two other things.

 Building a Marketing Plan

-The million-dollar question is, of course, how to achieve two such difficult and complicated goals without investing a lot of money in ongoing and expensive advertising across many channels.
+The million-dollar question is how to achieve two such difficult goals without pouring money into ongoing, expensive advertising across multiple channels.

-The answer includes several components, the first and most important of which is time.
+The answer has several components, the first and most important of which is time.

-It takes a long time to unravel the details and overcome the challenges of launching a new business.
-It’s time-consuming to understand the market, to become experts in the problem you are trying to solve, to prepare research and marketing materials, to place them across many channels, and to position yourself so Google will present your company’s material as one of the top search results (just to name a few).
+It takes a long time to work through the details and overcome the challenges of launching a new business.
+Understanding the market, becoming experts in the problem you’re solving, preparing research and marketing materials, distributing them across multiple channels, and getting Google to surface your content at the top of search results.
+All of this takes time, and plenty of it.

-It’s a learning process saturated with trial and error that just takes time, and it’s the main reason why it’s important to start working on it as the first thing a company does.
-As the saying goes, “time is money,” and the longer you wait, the more money you will have to spend on marketing.
+It’s a learning process full of trial and error that simply takes time, which is the main reason it’s so important to make it the first thing a company works on.
+As the saying goes, time is money, and the longer you wait, the more you’ll end up spending on marketing.

-An additional component to crafting effective branding is to become a true expert in the problem.
-That includes intensive Google searches for any material related to the problem and for people who can help you, e.g., other sellers in the industry that can promote of the company in one way or another.
+Another key component of effective branding is becoming a true expert in the problem you’re solving.
+That means intensive research, digging into everything available on the topic and identifying people who can help, including other players in the industry who might be able to promote the company in one way or another.

-Another crucial component to designing a marketing plan is developing databases with information on details or cases related to the problem.
-Such databases are the basis for creating large amounts of content tailored to Google search results.
+Another crucial component of a solid marketing plan is building databases with information on details or cases related to the problem you’re solving.
+These databases become the foundation for creating large volumes of content tailored to rank well in Google search results.

 The Value of the Long Tail

-The simplest and most direct way to understand the importance of databases is to examine the marketing methods of other successful companies like LinkedIn, TripAdvisor, Booking.com, Zillow, ZoomInfo, CrunchBase, GlassDoor, Indeed, etc.
+The simplest way to understand the importance of databases is to look at the marketing strategies of successful companies like LinkedIn, TripAdvisor, Booking.com, Zillow, ZoomInfo, CrunchBase, Glassdoor, Indeed, and others.

-Zillow and its competitors (e.g., Homesnap and Redfin) have millions of content pages.
-They host a separate content page for each address in the United States, with a photo of the house, apartment, or building; location; the number of rooms; and, most importantly, the valuation of the property calculated from recent sales of similar homes in the area.
+Zillow and its competitors, Homesnap and Redfin among them, have millions of content pages.
+They host a separate page for every address in the United States, complete with a photo of the house, apartment, or building, its location, number of rooms, and most importantly, an estimated property value calculated from recent sales of similar homes in the area.

-Zillow built these pages so that with every search for a U.S. address, its website appears as one of the first results.
-In this way, any person buying or selling a house or apartment will come across Zillow’s content.
+Zillow built these pages so that almost any search for a US address returns their website as one of the first results.
+This way, anyone buying or selling a home will inevitably come across Zillow’s content.

-This is a very impressive achievement considering that Zillow has not spent a penny on Google advertising., and Its marketing expenses are actually fixed and include the cost of the research and development of its content.
+This is a remarkable achievement considering that Zillow has not spent a penny on Google advertising.
+Its marketing costs are essentially fixed, covering only the research and development of its content.

-TripAdvisor is a similar story too.
-The company has created content on many hotels and tourist sites around the world, allowing site visitors to add comments and ratings to every page.
+TripAdvisor is a similar story.
+The company created content pages for hotels and tourist destinations around the world, allowing visitors to add their own reviews and ratings to every page.

-Over time, much original content created by users was collected.
-As more material accumulated, Google prioritized TripAdvisor pages when someone searched for a particular hotel or tourist site.
+Over time, a wealth of user-generated content accumulated.
+As more material built up, Google began prioritizing TripAdvisor pages whenever someone searched for a specific hotel or tourist site.

-All this being said, the interesting part of a long-tail content strategy is that the number of Google searches for each page is completely negligible.
+The interesting part of a long-tail content strategy is that the number of Google searches for any single page is almost negligible.

-How many times a day will someone search for information on “23 Beacon Street, Brookline, MA”?
+How many times a day will someone search for “23 Beacon Street, Brookline, MA”?
 Probably almost never.

-But how many searches a day are there?
-How many are for addresses in the United States?
+But how many searches are there each day for addresses across the United States?
 Tens of thousands, if not hundreds of thousands.

-By producing a separate page for each address, the company assures itself that hundreds of thousands of times a day, Google will consider displaying its content as the top result for a huge variety of searches.
+By creating a separate page for every address, a company ensures that hundreds of thousands of times a day, Google will consider surfacing its content as a top result across an enormous range of searches.

-This strategy is very different from manually producing a large amount of content into which the writer strives to insert the words and phrases people may be searching for (i.e., developing content that is search engine optimized).
+This strategy is very different from manually producing large amounts of content and trying to work in the words and phrases people are likely to search for, what’s commonly known as search engine optimization.

-What would be more effective for CrunchBase – writing articles on corporate finance or publishing, millions of pages on actual funding created automatically?
+What would be more effective for CrunchBase?
+Writing articles about corporate finance, or publishing millions of automatically generated pages on actual company funding rounds?

-In our next article, we will look at some examples of how to produce a long tail of content, even in cases where it is not obvious.
+In our next article, we’ll look at some examples of how to build a long-tail content strategy, even in cases where it isn’t immediately obvious how to do it.

 Related articles